iiag/iiag-lore/races/Gnats/Language.md

 all, even sometimes among priests.
 It is occasionally written for more mundane tasks, such as record keeping for food, troop numbers, etc. From a grammatical perspective Low Gnat uses primarily a subset of the grammatical constructions of High Gnat, with the addition of some irregular idiomatic constructions.
-The vocabulary of both has some overlap based has diverged to a noticeable degree.
+While their vocabularies have notable overlap, there is certainly also a noticable divergence between them.
 The proceeding text will describe the grammar of High Gnat and then take note of how it differentiates from Low Gnat.

 Script and Phonology